Port Arthur Police: Mother arrested for helping son avoid fatal hit-&-run investigation for 2 years - Port Arthur News

 Port Arthur Police: Mother arrested for helping son avoid fatal hit-&-run investigation for 2 years

-The 64-year-old mother of a fatal hit-and-run person of interest was arrested this week after Port Arthur Police said she aided her son’s run from authorities for nearly two years.
+The 64-year-old mother of a person of interest in a fatal hit-and-run was arrested this week after Port Arthur Police said she aided her son’s run from authorities for nearly two years.

-Police announced Friday afternoon that the U.S. Marshals arrested Mary Sanders Lock on Monday for hindering apprehension.
+Police announced Friday afternoon that U.S. Marshals along with Jefferson County Warrant Division personnel arrested Mary Sanders Lock on Monday for hindering apprehension.

 According to the Port Arthur Police Department, Mary Lock has aided her son, Charles Lock, in eluding the police for almost two years.